Judicial Fellows Programme at the

 International Court of Justice

-Columbia Law School nominates students for the traineeship, but the ICJ makes the final decision whether or not to invite a student to participate in the traineeship.
+Columbia Law School nominates students for the Programme, but the ICJ makes the final decision whether or not to invite a student as a Judicial Fellow.
 There is no guarantee in any given year that the ICJ will select a student from Columbia Law School.
-Students who are selected by the ICJ will receive the title of “Parker Fellow” from the Law School, in recognition of the Parker School of Foreign and Comparative Law, and receive an award of approximately $35,000 to cover expenses related to the traineeship.
+Columbia students who are selected by the ICJ will receive, from the Law School, the title of “Parker Fellow” in recognition of the Parker School of Foreign and Comparative Law, and receive an award of approximately $40,000 to cover health insurance, travel and other living costs related to the Judicial Fellows Programme.

 A committee headed by Professor Lori Damrosch will review the applications and forward Columbia’s nominations to the Court for final selection.